0xumarkhatab/Simplified-Clarity-Mini-Course/MakingFinalProject.md

     - Exits

-## RemoveItem Function
+## remove-item Function
 ### Purpose
-it is a function that deletes the last element inserted in the  list of items in the todo .
+it is a function that deletes the an item from items at the specific index

-(with small tweaks the items can be deleted from the  front like index 0 ,1,2 ..

-but  it might seem difficult at first so i stick to the easy part to keep your brain at ease )

 ### Technicality

-    - It has no paramter
+    - It receives index of the file to be deleted
-    - Decrements the value of the  index variable
+    - deletes the file using "map-delete" method of map.
-    - Stores Null Alternative "NoItem" string on the last place , replacig=ng the last item
     - Sends back an ok message that item is Removed
     - Exits

-## CompleteItem Function
+## complete-item Function
 ### Purpose
 it is a function that marks the todo item as complete by appending a string "-Completed " on it's last.
 This is just an introductory course so we are not moving to the depth  of removing items or  storing in seprate data structures.